 Bord na Mońa owns a large section of the cSAC including part of the lake and fen, although this was never in industrial peat production.
-(It should be noted that the ownership map attached to the NPWS Management Plan for this site shows the Bord na Mońa land holding to be much smaller compared to BnM boundaries as indicated by the GIS data loader).
 Part of this hydrological unit (outside the cSAC) was likely to have extended into the Blackwater industrial peat production area and was destroyed.
 However, some of this territory is currently being restored and is part of a constructed wetland.